Privacy Policy

 Business-to-Business (“B2B”) Information

 If you are a contact person for any of our business partners, vendors, distributors, suppliers, service providers, contractors, or other entities with which we have a business relationship or potential business relationship, we collect the contact information you provide to us, including name, phone number, address, email address and other contact and relationship information consistent with your role in facilitating that business relationship.
 We use that information for internal purposes, including to contact you, send and receive information, and otherwise facilitate the business relationship.
 We do not disclose that information outside our business relationship without your consent.
-See Annex 1 [link] for more details.
+See Annex 1 for more details.

 Information Sold or Shared